Disease Guide ·Arthritis ·2026

 Symptoms - What to Watch For

 Stiffness after resting or sleeping.
-Limping or favoring a leg.
-Difficulty with stairs, jumping, or getting into the car.
-Slower on walks, lagging behind.
-Reluctance to play.
-Licking or chewing at joints.
+Limping, difficulty with stairs, jumping, or getting in the car.
+Slower walks, reluctance to play.
+Licking joints.
 Muscle loss in affected limbs.
-Behavioral changes — irritability when touched.
+Irritability when touched.
 Symptoms worsen gradually over months

 Diagnosis - $200-$400